Fukuwa/nodeapp/README.md

 ## Notes

-The app can be run with command gulp serve or npm start
+The app can be run with command
+"gulp serve" or "npm start"

 Agency bootstrap theme is used, that can be accessed here: https://startbootstrap.com/template-overviews/agency/